 Types of Brogues

 There are three main types of brogues – full brogue, half brogue, and quarter brogue.
-Brogues are often compared in their styles as well and the styles are – Derby and Oxford.
-The only difference between the two is that one features open lacing whereas the other one doesn’t.
-You may checkout our Sporrans collection as well.
+Brogues are often compared in their styles as well, which are Derby and Oxford.
+The only difference between the two is that one features open lacing, whereas the other one does not.
+You may also check out our Sporrans collection.

 Full Brogue

-Full brogue (also known as Wingtip) is the most popular type of brogue that features a pointed wing shape that extends to the sides and that’s how you can distinguish if it’s a full brogue or not.
-Another easy way to find out is to look at the brogue from the top and see if it forms a W or M letter.
+Full brogue (also known as wingtip) is the most popular type of brogue that features a pointed wing shape that extends to the sides.
+This is how you can distinguish whether it’s a full brogue or not.
+Another easy way to find out is to look at the brogue from the top and see if it forms a “W” or “M” letter.

 Checkout: What is a Fly Plaid?